Network Threshold Games: Model

-We assume that preferences and network structures are common knowledge and study Nash Equilibrium.
-Best responses follow trivially from \Cref{property_1}, but are nevertheless useful to state:

-In an abuse of terminology we will refer to the pair $(G,\mathbf{k})$ as the \emph{game}.
-We say that the game exhibits strict positive spillovers if $u_{i}(\cdot)$ is strictly increasing in its second argument for all $i$.
+\paragraph{Information and Equilibrium.} We assume that preferences and the network structure are common knowledge and study Nash Equilibrium.
+In an abuse of terminology, we refer to the pair $(G,\mathbf{k})$ as the \emph{game}.
+We say the game exhibits \emph{strictly positive spillovers} if $u_{i}(\cdot)$ is strictly increasing in its second argument for all $i$.